 – A unique flash drive design is paramount to your needs.
 The teeny tiny size of COB memory provides flexibility in custom shapes.
 They can blend in seamlessly with countless styles so that promotion or novelty takes center stage.
 They work well with card, clip, key and dog tag USB designs to name a few.
 Where a standard drive with its NAND chip, controller and other components may limit your idea with its size, the COB is a chameleon.

 – The price is right.
 You may see some COB drives that are less expensive than their flash memory counterparts because the lack of multiple components makes them cheaper for manufacturers to produce.
 When purchased in large bulk quantities and when putting emphasis on small size in design, the lightweight nature of monolithic flash drives helps to lower shipping costs.

-- You want something that’s tough.
-They may be smaller, but their compact structure helps them withstand impact that may bring down a traditional USB flash drive.
+– You want something that’s tough.
+They may be smaller, but their compact structure helps them withstand impact that may bring down a traditional unique flash drive design.

 COB Flash Drive Cons